Support Groundbreaking Reporting on Women

 Allan Olingo

-Allan Olingo is The Fuller Project's East Africa Bureau Chief, based in Nairobi.
-Previously, he was the Group News Editor, Print and Broadcast for Nation Media Group, where he led the integrated Newsdesk in delivering digital-first news to Kenyan audiences.
-Prior to that, he was News Editor at The EastAfrican, where he was responsible for gathering and analyzing facts on newsworthy events through interviews and investigations, covering business, diplomacy and foreign policy news across Africa.
-In this role, he managed a team of 70 correspondents in Kenya, Rwanda, Uganda, Burundi, Somalia, Ethiopia, Tanzania, the Democratic Republic of Congo (DRC) and South Sudan.
+Before joining The Fuller Project, Allan held the position of Group News Editor, Print and Broadcast at Nation Media Group, where he led the integrated newsroom in delivering digital-first news to Kenyan audiences.
+Prior to that, he served as News Editor at The EastAfrican, overseeing coverage of business, diplomacy, and foreign policy across Africa.
+In this role, he managed a vast network of 70 correspondents across Kenya, Rwanda, Uganda, Burundi, Somalia, Ethiopia, Tanzania, the Democratic Republic of Congo (DRC), and South Sudan—ensuring in-depth and impactful storytelling.

 “This is our fight” – Kenyan healthcare providers brace for Trump presidency